matake01/aws-lamp-app/README.md

 ## Prerequisites

-This example utilizes AWS and DOCKER information that you may don't want to public.
+This example utilizes AWS and DOCKER information that you may not want to public.
 You'll need to configure a few CircleCI environment variables before the deploy script will work:

 ```